-To find out how to effectively strengthen and stretch your calf muscles, visit the calf workout section on our sister site, foot-pain-explored.com
+To find out how to effectively strengthen and stretch your calf muscles, visit the calf workout section on our sister site

-A pulled calf muscle is the most common cause of calf pain, but there are other, potential life threatening causes of calf pain.
-Visit the calf pain section to find out more.
+A pulled calf muscle is the most common cause of calf pain, but there are other, potentially life threatening causes of calf pain - visit the calf muscle pain section to find out more.

 January 18, 2023